-Because we receive certain types of information from visitors to the BART website, we want you to understand the terms and conditions regarding the use of that information.
-The following privacy statement discloses what information we receive and how we use it.
+Because BART receives certain types of information from Users of online services and programs, BART wants Users to understand the terms and conditions regarding the use of that information.
+The following privacy statement discloses what information BART receives and how BART uses it.

-The information we receive depends upon what you do when visiting this site.
-In general, we receive two types of information: The personal information you provide voluntarily, and aggregated information about users as a whole.
+The information BART receives depends upon what User does when using online services and programs.
+In general, BART receives two types of information: The personal information User provides voluntarily, and aggregated information about users as a whole.

-We may request personal information (e.g. when you submit comments, enter a contest or sweepstakes, sign up to receive email notifications, etc.).
-This personal information may include your name, email address, phone number, street address, etc. If you use BART's online employment application, we may also request other types of personal information required to process your application.
+BART may request personal information, e.g. when User registers as a vendor, submits comments, enters a contest, subscribes to an email list, or plans a BART trip using User’s address or location.
+This personal information may include, but is not limited to, User’s name, email address, phone number, street address, or User’s location.
+If User uses BART's online employment application, BART may request other types of personal information required to process User’s application.

-We receive certain types of information about general activity at the BART website.
-This does not include personal information, but does include how many times the BART website is visited, which pages or search terms are requested most, what domain name visitors are coming from and the date and time of each visit.
-This information is gathered and compiled into an aggregate form for statistical analysis and reporting.
+BART receives certain types of aggregated information about general activity at BART websites.
+This information does not include personal information, but does include how many times a BART website has been visited, which pages or search terms are most frequently requested or queried, what domain name visitors are coming from and the date and time of each visit.

 How is this information used?

-An IP address is unique string of numbers that is assigned to your computer by your Internet service provider.
-This number is logged automatically by our servers whenever you visit the site, along with the time of your visit and the pages you visited.
-Logging IP addresses is standard practice on the Internet and is done automatically by most sites.
-We use IP addresses to help diagnose and fix server and application problems and otherwise administer the site.
+An Internet Protocol (IP) address is a unique string of numbers that is assigned to a User’s computer by User’s Internet service provider.
+This number is logged automatically by BART’s servers whenever User visits a site along with the time of User’s visit and the pages User has visited.
+Logging IP addresses is a standard practice on the Internet and is done automatically by most sites.
+BART uses IP addresses to help diagnose and fix server and application problems and otherwise administer the site.

-By using the BART website, you consent to the collection and use of information as described above.
+By using BART websites, User consents to the collection and use of information and monitoring, as described above.